 Displaying items by tag: hail damage repairs

 Colorado is no stranger to destructive weather.
 Storms descend from the Rockies and pound the Denver metro area every year.
 Evidence has suggested that our annual hail storms have continued to worsen and become more destructive as well.
-When your roof becomes damaged from the elements, you need to get those damages repaired.
+When your roof becomes damaged from the elements, you need to get the damage repaired.
 Unfortunately many homeowners are unfamiliar with the process for storm damage restoration in Denver.

 Kansas may be called the “Hail State,” but Colorado’s Front Range is undoubtedly the “Hail Capitol.”
 The cities along the Colorado Front Range receive on average 13 hail storms per year!
 From Colorado Springs to Fort Collins, our Front Range gets pummelled by hail annually.
 And those Colorado hail storms continue to become more destructive, dangerous, and expensive.
 Fort Collins can often get the worst of those hail storms, which can severely damage your property.
 Hail season is right around the corner, so how can you prepare for and prevent hail damage in Fort Collins?